 Mentors Network is a student-led initiative aimed at inspiring, mentoring, and developing students in rural community schools to improve school attendance, academic performance, and unleash potential.
 The goal is to transform young people into agents of change through direct mentoring, inspiring, and exposure to opportunities in an enabling community.

-nonprofit organization operating in Cameroon, Two Rabbits is committed to empowering the worlds’ hard-to-reach children to live in dignity, respect, and peace through culturally adopted preschool education that preserves and promotes their language and culture.
+A nonprofit organization operating in Cameroon, Two Rabbits is committed to empowering the worlds’ hard-to-reach children to live in dignity, respect, and peace through culturally adopted preschool education that preserves and promotes their language and culture.
 In collaboration with local partners and community facilitators, their goal is to promote learning and growth through the creation of culturally adapted curriculum.

 An educational platform for African youth to discover their potential in Science, Technology, Engineering, and Mathematics (STEM) fields. iNERDE is currently operating six partner schools in Mali and two programs in Senegal, with the hope of replicating the model throughout Africa.
 Their goal is to create opportunities for graduates to become inventors, discoverers, innovators, and entrepreneurs, and change the landscape of opportunity in both Africa and the world.